SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### 7. Describe a movie you watched recently that you felt disappointed about($*$)

 I'd like to talk about a movie adapted from a novel called To Kill a Mockingbird.
-A while ago, I read the original novel.
 I got to know this book when I was scrolling through social media.
-It's a captivating book and I finished it in under a week.
+Many readers say that this is a captivating book so I read it with three weeks.

-After learning of the movie adaptation, I downloaded it out of curiosity.
+After learning of the movie adaptation, I watched it online out of curiosity.
 It's an award-winning American film from the 1960s.
 The protagonist is Gregory Peck, a famous Hollywood actor.
 So I thought the movie would be great.
-But my expectations were very different from reality
+But in reality it didn't rise up to meet my expectations.

-The movie tells the story of Mr. Finch, played by Peck, a decent lawyer who defends an innocent black man.
+The movie tells the story of Mr. Finch, played by Peck.
+He is a decent lawyer who defends an innocent black man.
 He is trying to make children understand prejudice in the world of adults.
 He stands up against racism and social injustice, setting a good example for children.
 You know, this is all the same as the original book's content.
-However, the book talks about more than just racism.
-Through the eyes of Mr. Finch's daughter, the novel explores different themes like family, courage, justice and so on.
+However, the book talks about more than just racism and justice.
+Through the eyes of Mr. Finch's daughter, the novel explores different themes like family, friendship, courage and so on.
 But these are hardly reflected in the movie.

 So, the movie is not as detailed as the book, making it appear plain in comparison.
 Although Peck's handsome appearance and outstanding acting add a lot of charisma to the protagonist, I can't see any outstanding points besides that.
 Actually, after that movie, I decided I was done with book-to-movie adaptations.
 It's a letdown for book fans.